 The training focuses on a strong sense of communication, changing our dogs mental state from stressed to calm, helping our dogs see the world from a pessimistic view to an optimistic view and shaping free behavior off-leash inside the house and off-leash outside the house to more appropriate interactions with the general public and with our loved ones.
 There is less of an emphasis on obedience and more of an emphasis on the dog being rewarded for choosing good behavior so there is less management needed through their lifetime.
 Rhonda develops a unique communication system that gives nervous and fearful dogs the information they need to thrive and become confident around their triggers and can help remind the overly rambunctious dog of boundaries set in place so they can keep being the happy go lucky lovable dogs we love (just with some impeccable manners).

-Rhonda understands the need for safe, quick, easy to follow training that takes into account how the dog feels about the training.
+Rhonda understands the need for safe, quick, easy to follow training that takes into account how the dog feels about the training and get the dog to want to start working and listening to their owner.
 Most of her clients are looking to get their dogs off-leash ready for their wild adventures which is why her tag line evolved into “We Train Social Dogs for the Adventure of a Lifetime”.
 Rhonda prepares the sensitive dog to live in our crazy hustle bustle world or the high anxiety or energetic dog to function in any environment even off-leash around loads of people and dogs.

 Rhonda is a certified dog trainer and has sought out the best in the industry to learn from.
 She specializes in a system called SATS that builds thinking, optimistic (instead of pessimistic) dogs who earn information through a communication system called perception modification to solve their complex insecurities and reactivity.
 Rhonda carries a certification and has completed over 1000 hours in modern electronic remote collar training she calls e-collar training.
 This allows her to achieve off-leash control and obedience for a more rewarding experience off-leash.
 She offers various Dog Training Programs to the Burlington, VT and greater Northeast communities doing her best working with clients that want their dogs to accompany them everywhere on and off-leash and those that want to build a strong communication system to help with their dogs anxiety and nerves that are causing reactivity or aggression toward people, kids or dogs.